-Most women experience problems like bloating, cramps and irritability are common.
+Most women that experience problems like bloating, cramps and irritability are very common.

 None of these, however, is as disturbing as the food cravings.

 Your desire for sweet and salty foods can lead to guilt.

 Over blowing your diet or eating unhealthy foods, and that only makes things worse.